Before migrating your podcast - Validate the RSS feed

 The RSS feed is the container that holds all of your podcast’s information, details, and episodes.
 Podcasts are moved from one hosting service to another using the RSS feed.

-Recommended RSS feed validation tools
+Jump to: Recommended RSS feed validators

 Missing episodes

-Inaccessible Feed
+Inaccessible feed

 Validation errors